OSERS-OSEP: Personnel Preparation of Special Education, Early Intervention, and Related Services Personnel

 Additional Requirements

-Eligible applicants must be institutions of higher education or nonprofit organizations with degree or certification programs in special education early intervention or related services Nonprofits must demonstrate tax exempt status and legal authority to enter into federal agreements Applicants must operate programs that prepare scholars for licensure or certification in relevant fields
+Eligible applicants include institutions of higher education and private nonprofit organizations that operate or partner with qualifying degree programs in special education, early intervention, or related services.
+Nonprofits must demonstrate legal authority to enter federal agreements and provide proof of nonprofit status such as IRS 501(c)(3) recognition or equivalent documentation.
+Programs must prepare scholars for certification or licensure in relevant fields.

 Geographic Eligibility